Sanford Health Behavioral Health Bemidji

 Contact us at (218) 333-2035 for a visit to your community group, school or organization.

 The process of leaving jail or prison isn’t easy.
-We help felons and ex-offenders identify their needs and connect them with the resources they need to start healing and rebuilding their lives.
+We help individuals identify their needs and connect them with resources to start healing and rebuilding their lives, prior to or after release.

-The New Beginnings Re-Entry Project can help male and female inmates make a successful return to their families and communities as law-abiding, contributing citizens.
+The New Beginnings Re-Entry Program can help individuals make a successful return to their families and their communities as law-abiding, contributing citizens.

 We offer: